-Step 1: File your Motion to Appoint Special Process Server forms with the Circuit Clerk in the county where the court case is filed.
+Step 1: File your Motion to Appoint Special ProcessServer forms with the Circuit Clerk in the county where the court case is filed.

-- You must electronically file (e-file) court documents unless (1) you are an inmate in a prison or jail and you do not have a lawyer, (2) you have a disability that keeps you from e-filing, or (3) you qualify for an exemption from e-filing. - You will qualify for an exemption if: (1) you do not have internet or computer access at home and it would be difficult for you to travel to a place where you could use a computer; or (2) you have trouble reading or speaking in English. - If you qualify for an exemption, fill out a Certification for Exemption from E-Filing found here: illinoiscourts.gov/Forms/approved/. - File the original and 1 copy of your Motion to Appoint Special Process Server, and the Certification, with the Circuit Clerk's office in person or by mail. - To e-file, create an account with an e-filing service provider. - Visit efile.illinoiscourts.gov/service-providers.htm to select a service provider.
+- You must electronically file (e-file) court documents unless (1) you are an inmate in a prison or jail and you do not have a lawyer, (2) you have a disability that keeps you from e-filing, or (3) you qualify for an exemption from e-filing. - You will qualify for an exemption if: (1) you do not have internet or computer access at home and it would be difficult for you to travel to a place where you could use a computer; (2) you have trouble reading or speaking in English, or (3) you tried to e-file your documents, but you were unable to complete the process because

+- the equipment or assistance you need is not available. - If you qualify for an exemption, fill out a Certification for Exemption from E-Filing found here: illinoiscourts.gov/documents-and-forms/approved-forms. - File the original and 1 copy of your Motion and the Certification with the Circuit Clerk's office in person or by mail. - To e-file, create an account with an e-filing service provider. - Visit efile.illinoiscourts.gov/service-providers.htm to select a service provider.
 Some service providers are free while others charge a processing fee.
-For instructions on how to e-file for free with Odyssey eFileIL, see the self-help user guides here: - llinoiscourts.gov/CivilJustice/Resources/Self-Represented Litigants/self-represented.asp.

-- If you do not have access to a computer or if you need help e-filing, take your form to the Circuit Clerk's office where you can use a public computer terminal to e-file your form. - You can bring your form on paper or saved on a flash drive. - The terminal will have a scanner and computer that you can use to e-file your form.
+For instructions on how to e-file for free with Odyssey eFileIL, see the self-help user guides here: illinoiscourts.gov/self-help/how-to-e-file/. - o If you do not have access to a computer or if you need help e-filing, take your forms to the Circuit Clerk's office where you can use a public computer terminal to e-file your forms. - You can bring your forms on paper or saved on a flash drive. - The terminal will have a scanner and computer that you can use to e-file your form.